nodebox/nodebox.github.io/node/documentation/using/data-visualization.md

 Nodebox allows you to create subnetworks.
 You should read the [subnetworks page](../concepts/subnetworks.html) if it doesn't ring a bell.

-Below we will have a look at a similar principle as in the first example except that we will visualize it as a piechart.
-The construction of it will be using a subnetwork.
+Below we will have a look at a similar principle as in the first example except that we will visualize the numbers in a piechart.
+The construction of it will use a subnetwork.

 Let's start by creating a set of numbers.
 I want to be able to increase the amount of numbers in a seperate node.